- Wandering is one of the most common symptoms of Alzheimer’s disease and other types of dementia.

 Dad might remember your name, and where he left his eyeglasses, but he has Alzheimer’s disease, and although no early signs of wandering have as yet appeared, he’s nowhere to be found.

 Wait a minute, who’s at the door?
 It’s that crazy woman who lives two houses down the street.
 “Next time I’m going to let him stroll onto the highway,” she yells, clasping Dad by the arm.
-Her face is splintered by a crooked grimace, and her tone is like she might be wagging a hateful finger at the dog that did its business on her best carpet.

 The Case of the Silver Spring Wanderer

 The wife of a prominent journalist wandered off one day not too long ago in Silver Spring, Maryland.
 Names, locations and events have been altered to preserve the privacy of those involved.